UPcload/FitAnalytics-WebWidget-iOS/README.md

 **`- (void)reconfigure:productSerial options:NSDictionary`**

 Configure the widget with the new productSerial and/or widget options.
 If the `productSerial` argument is non-nil and is different from the last provided product serial, this will trigger a request for the product information.
-After the new product info has been loaded, the **webWidgetDidLoadProduct** will be called.
-If the product serial is invalid or the product isn't supported by FitAnalytics, the **webWidgetDidFailLoadingProduct** will be called.
+After the new product info is loaded, the **webWidgetDidLoadProduct** will be called.
+If the product serial is invalid or the product isn't supported by Fit Analytics, the **webWidgetDidFailLoadingProduct** will be called.

 ```objc
 [self.widget reconfigure:@"example-123456" options:nil];